matty-jones/blaskbot/README.md

 * The ability to read commands from the chat and execute functions based on the user's request
 * A rudimentary permissions engine that restricts certain commands from being executed by non-mods

 ## Current commands: ##
 * !bb: BEEP BOOP
+* !blaskoins: Outputs your current blaskoins and rank information
 * !calc: CALCULATED
 * !dece: DECE
 * !discord: Outputs discord link